ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 # Namespaces

 One of the pain-points for building structured, succinct, and easy to read Haskell code is name conflicts.
-The lack of a fine-grained namespace controls lead to developers either creating many small files or ad-hoc namespace measures as prefixing names to variable names.
+The lack of a fine-grained namespace controls lead developers to either creating many small files, unwanted type classes, or ad-hoc namespace measures as prefixing names to variable names.

 Many prior proposals have tried to come up with a solution to this, especially [#283](https://github.com/ghc-proposals/ghc-proposals/pull/283) and [#295](https://github.com/ghc-proposals/ghc-proposals/pull/295), however they have all gone dormant.
 This proposal, is yet another try.